 Apple maggots have only one generation per year.
 Pupae overwinter in the soil.
 Adults emerge during the summer (mid-June), with peak emergence in July and August.
 After a 7- to 10- day mating and preoviposition period females begin depositing eggs singly just under the skin of the fruit.
 Eggs hatch in a few days and the young maggots start to feed, working their way through the fruit.
 Injury is characterized by pitting and dimpling on the apple surface, and brown, winding trails caused by maggot tunneling and excrement along with an associated bacteria.
 Infested apples drop prematurely and the mature maggots leave to pupate in the soil.

 Remove abandoned apple trees and alternate hosts from 100 yards around the orchard.
 Infestation may be reduced in small orchards by trapping out adults using unbaited sticky red traps at the rate of one trap per 100 to 150 apples.
-Insecticide-treated spheres are being developed to provide control and reduce pesticide use.
+Insecticide-treated spheres have been developed to provide control and reduce pesticide use.
 Frequently picking up and destroying dropped apples may reduce the problem the following year, but it will not be effective if infested, abandoned apple trees are nearby.